DaveStaudenmaier/AngularPWANavigationShell/README.md

 <img src="home1.jpg" width="300">

+## Blog

+Check out the associate blog for some commentary at [https://davestaudenmaier.github.io/pwa-navigation](https://davestaudenmaier.github.io/pwa-navigation)

 ## Development server

 Clone the project to your local machine and run `npm install`.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.